 The City of Edwardsville received $30,935,343 in new business/commercial permits for the first 8 months of 2019.
 This compares to $17,307,150 in new business/commercial permits from new development and companies entering the Edwardsville market for the first time.

 These numbers are not usual, said, Walter Williams-Economic Development Director.
 “Existing business growth should account for 60 to 80% of new job growth and new investment.
-Edwardsville provides an ideal location for business growth with our skilled workforce, robust transportation routes, and stable community.
+Edwardsville provides an ideal location for business growth with our skilled workforce, robust transportation routes, and a stable community.
 Supporting business growth and development is a core economic development function that helps to diversify and strengthen our local economy.”

 Arguably the biggest existing business growth belongs to Hershey.
 Hershey added nearly 300,000 square feet onto the existing warehouse distribution facility in Edwardsville.
 The 292,410-square-foot expansion increases the existing plant’s size from an original 1.1 million square feet to nearly 1.3 million square feet.
 The cost of this project is valued at $4,535,765.